Jack Suwinski Preview, Player Props: Pirates vs. Cubs

 Jack Suwinski At The Plate

-- In 15.6% of his games this season, he has homered, and 5.1% of his trips to the plate.

-- Suwinski has had at least one RBI in 32.1% of his games this year (35 of 109), with two or more RBI 11 times (10.1%).
-He has also accounted for three or more of his team's runs in five contests.
+- Suwinski has picked up an RBI in 31.8% of his games this season, with more than one RBI in 10.0% of his games.
+He has also plated three or more runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.